netenglabs/suzieq/docs/getting_started.md

 ### As a Docker Container

-To get started seeing the kind of analysis Suzieq provides today, we have a demo container that has data in including the the iamge.
+To get started seeing the kind of analysis Suzieq provides today, we have a demo container that has data in including the the image.

     docker run -it -p 8501:8501 --name suzieq netenglabs/suzieq-demo suzieq-cli for the CLI OR